 For many people, complementary or alternative therapies offer relief from headache pain.
 However, not all of these therapies have been studied as headache treatments.
 For some therapies, further research is needed.
 Discuss the risks and benefits of complementary therapy with your health care provider.

 - Acupuncture.
 This ancient technique uses fine needles to promote the release of natural painkillers and other chemicals in the central nervous system.
 This therapy may ease headaches.

 - Biofeedback.
 Biofeedback teaches you to control certain body responses that help reduce pain.
-During a session, you're connected to devices that monitor and give you feedback on body functions, such as muscle tension, heart rate and blood pressure.
-You then learn how to reduce muscle tension and slow your heart rate and breathing to help you relax, which may help you cope with pain.
+During biofeedback, you're connected to devices that monitor you.
+They give you feedback on body functions such as muscle tension, heart rate and blood pressure.
+You then learn how to reduce muscle tension and slow your heart rate and breathing.
+This helps you relax, which may help you cope with pain.

 - Herbs, vitamins and minerals.
-Some dietary supplements — including magnesium, riboflavin (vitamin B2), feverfew and coenzyme Q10 — seem to help prevent or treat some types of headaches, but there's little scientific support for these claims.
-If you're considering using supplements, check with your doctor.
-Some supplements may interfere with other drugs you take or have other harmful effects.
+Some dietary supplements seem to help prevent or treat certain types of headaches.
+But there's little scientific support for these claims.
+They include magnesium, feverfew, coenzyme Q10 and riboflavin, also known as vitamin B2.
+If you're considering using supplements, check with your health care provider.
+Some supplements may interfere with other medicines you take.
+Or they may have other harmful effects.

 Coping and support

 You may find it helpful to talk to other people who've been through the same experience you're having.
-Ask your doctor if there are support groups in your area, or contact the National Headache Foundation at www.headaches.org or 888-643-5552.
+Ask your health care provider if there are support groups in your area.
+Or contact the National Headache Foundation at www.headaches.org or 888-643-5552.

 Preparing for an appointment